1on1pt/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based Goals

 The **Analysis of Outcomes Based Goals** was first created by adding a new worksheet, *"Outcomes Based on Goals"* to the Kickstarter_Challenge workbook.
-On the new worksheet, the following columns were created to hold the data:
+On the new worksheet, the following columns were created:

 * Goal
 * Number Successful